learn-co-curriculum/dsc-network-clustering-lab/README.md

 ## Perform an Alternative Clustering Using the Girvan-Newman Algorithm

 Recluster the network using the Girvan-Newman algorithm.
-Remember that this will give you a list of cluster lists corresponding to the clusters that form from removing the top n edges according to some metric, typically edge betweeness.
+Remember that this will give you a list of cluster lists corresponding to the clusters that form from removing the top n edges according to some metric, typically edge betweenness.

 ```python